Bio of Hugh Davey

 As well as dealing with cases in the County Court and High Court and Arbitrations, many of his cases are resolved by Mediation.
 Hugh is an accredited Mediator.
 He has given evidence in court on behalf of clients and has acted as an expert witness for HMRC.

 Hugh has written for professional publications and newspapers.
 He has sat on various Court Users Committees and the Litigation Committee of the Devon and Exeter Law Society ( now the Devon & Somerset Law Society).
 He is a member of the Law Society, the Devon & Somerset Law Society, the Gloucestershire & Wiltshire Law Society, the Professional Negligence Lawyers’ Association and the Association of Contentious Trusts and Probate Specialists.

-Hugh lectures on litigation aspects (particularly costs recovery) and management of legal firms.
+Hugh has lectured on litigation (particularly costs recovery) and management of legal firms.
 This includes internal seminars to clients and their staff, and externally.
 He has lectured on the presentation of evidence in court and expert witness training for the well known expert witness trainers, Bond Solon (now part of CLT).